Skip to Main Content

 • Repayment period: Once the repayment period begins, you can no longer use the credit line and will pay off the balance in installments over a period of years.

-Lines of credit, including HELOCs, typically have variable interest rates.
+Lines of credit typically have variable interest rates.
 How large a credit line you qualify for will depend on your credit, income, and current debt.
-In the case of a HELOC, the lender will also consider how much available equity you have to set your limit.
-Lenders typically require that you have at least 20% available equity to qualify.

 Home equity loan

 Like a HELOC, a home equity loan lets you tap your home's equity, and the home is used as collateral.
-You'll need at least 20% available equity to qualify, or a loan-to-value ratio (LTV) less than 80%.
+You'll need at least 20% available equity to qualify or a loan-to-value ratio (LTV) of less than 80%.
 Instead of a line of credit, you'd receive a lump sum upfront that's repaid over a period of years.

 Because they're a type of secured loan, rates on home equity loans tend to be lower than personal loan rates, often coming in around 8% or 9% APR, depending on your credit, income, and LTV.